September 9, 2025

 Start by adding the following information to the top of your invoice:

-• Your company’s name, address, and contact information
+• Your business information: Company name, address, and contact information

-It's a good idea to include a unique invoice number to help you identify and organize your invoices, especially if you bill a client on a regular basis.
+Include a unique invoice number to help you identify and organize your invoices, especially if you bill clients regularly.

-The easiest way to label your invoices is numerically (e.g., starting with #0001 and working your way up), but an alphanumeric code works well too.
-The important thing is to remain consistent with your labeling scheme.
+The easiest way to label your invoices is numerically, starting with #0001 and working your way up, but an alphanumeric code works, too.
+The key is to maintain consistency.

 Enter the invoice date and the payment due date.
-The invoice date reminds the recipient of when the work was completed or the items delivered.
-If your business works on net-30 payment terms or something similar, this date also indicates the start of that period.
+The invoice date reminds the recipient about when you completed the work or delivered the items.

-This section lists exactly what your client is paying for.
-Without this list, a recipient who’s unsure about the fee breakdown may refuse to pay the invoice without additional clarification—which in turn can delay payment.
+Itemize the goods or services purchased into a clearly organized list so your client understands what they're paying for.
+Without this itemized list, the recipient may refuse to pay the invoice without additional clarification, which can delay payment.

-Your invoice should include the following for each line item:
+Your invoice should include the following details for each line item:

 • The service or product provided